Vadim2010/nes-Earthbound_Zero/README.md

     ...                                                         ...
 </pre>

-We will add the label loc_17B12D to the sub_17B125 subroutine:
+We will add the label loc_17B12D to the check_no_vechicle subroutine:
 <pre>
-sub_17B125:
+check_no_vechicle:
     lda CharacterOffset
     bmi loc_17B12F
-    lda byte_23
+    lda Vechicle
     beq loc_17B12F

 loc_17B12D: